ereinhardt/How-to/README.md

 **Note**:
 1. Get cookies in Netscape format with the following Chrome extension: https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc?pli=1
 2. Check back regularly for new ytdl updates.
-3. Only tested on macOS.
+3. The ytdl-Download-Tool was only tested on macOS.

 ---